 Yes, the gpupdate command will do this with the correct switches.
 Simply type either gpupdate /Target: computer or else gpupdate /Target:user.
 Each of these tags will only refresh one side or the other.

 The gpupdate command by itself simply downloads any changes made within Group Policy.
 It is all you need 90% of the time most likely.
 By typing gpupdate /force you are telling the computer to download ALL applicable GPOs regardless if any changes have been made or not.
 As this takes additional time, you should use gpupdate if all you want are the changes.
-Jeremy covers the /force switch on page 166 of his book.
+Jeremy covers the /force switch on page 183 of his book.
 (Third edition, with the gear cover.)

 The refresh interval is 90 minutes plus a random offset of up to 30 minutes.
 GPOs on Domain Controllers have a refresh interval of five minutes with no offset by default.
 There are some exceptions however.
 GPO’s that involve folder redirection settings, disk quotas and drive maps only refresh at startup or logon.
 If multiple sites are involved then you must take into account the AD replication interval which can be another 30 minutes.
 Jeremy discusses refresh intervals in chapter 3 in his book.
 (Third edition, with the gear cover.)